benchuangxd/learning-app/README.md

 - ✅ **No Accounts**: No sign-up required
 - ✅ **Offline Ready**: Works without internet (after first load)

+**Important Notes:**
-**Note**: Data is stored in browser LocalStorage.
-Clear browser data will delete your questions and progress.
+- Data is stored in browser LocalStorage
+- Clearing browser data will delete your questions and progress
+- **Always export your data** before clearing browser data or switching browsers
+- Use export/import to transfer between devices or backup your progress

 ## 🌟 Key Features in Detail